1765

 11 August 1765 Xindo riconosciuto, an opera seria by Georg Benda (43) to words of Galletti, is performed for the first time, in Gotha for the birthday of Duchess Luise Dorothea.
 It is the first opera performed at Gotha, productions having been banned through the opposition of the clergy.
 Within a month, regular stagings will commence.

-14 August 1765 Lieutenant-Governor Thomas Hutchinson of Massachusetts is hanged in effigy on the “Liberty Tree” in Boston.
+14 August 1765 Local stamp man Andrew Oliver is hanged in effigy on the “Liberty Tree” in Boston.
+His home is then ransacked.

 18 August 1765 Emperor Franz I, Grand Duke Francesco II of Tuscany, dies suddenly at Innsbruck and is succeeded as emperor by his son, Joseph II.
 Another son, Archduke Leopold, becomes Grand Duke Pietro Leopoldo I of Tuscany.
 All theaters are closed.
 Soon, Grand Duke Leopold will abolish the inquisition in Tuscany.